free5gc/free5gc.github.io/docs/guide/index.md

 ## Roadmap

-Here are the features in the roadmap, these item is planned to be supported in the near future:
+Here are the features on the roadmap.
+These items are planned to be supported in the near future:

 * Charging Function (CHF)
 * Network Exposure Function (NEF)